How to Convert Millimeters (mm) to Feet (ft) and Inches (in) in Excel – 4 Methods

 4 Effective Ways to Convert Millimeters (mm) to Feet (ft) and Inches (in) in Excel

-• Furthermore, drag the Fill Handle downward to apply the formula across the range.
-Or, double-click on the plus (+) sign to AutoFill the range.
+• Drag down the Fill Handle to see the result in the rest of the cells.
+Or, double-click the plus (+) sign to AutoFill the range.

 4 Effective Ways to Convert Millimeters (mm) to Feet (ft) and Inches (in) in Excel